"No one leaves home unless home is the mouth of a shark” Warsan Shire

 ‘Mouth of a Shark’ seeks to increase awareness of the political debates, before going beyond politics to reveal a thorough and nuanced understanding of the story of an individual seeking asylum in Australia, to take an ‘in my shoes’ approach.
 The film offers an intimate approach into the complexities and challenges of seeking asylum, refugeehood, diaspora, integration and reconciling new and old cultures.
 It is one thing to read the stories or hear events on the news, but it is far more poignant to hear and see it first-hand – an insight rarely seen by many people in Australia and worldwide.

 Our outreach therefore focuses on building understanding of the refugee crisis and Australia’s response to this.
 Through first-hand narrative developed over two years of filming, we seek to recognise the central voice to this debate to facilitate discussion.
-Q&A sessions will follow the screenings, allowing audience members to engage with both the filmmakers, as well as changemakers and people who have sought asylum themselves.
 We aim to engage those in the refugee sector presently, but also new ‘persuadable’ audiences, who might not have first-hand knowledge beyond popular media representations.
 This film will also educate sectors who can meaningfully impact refugee lives.